TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

 Again save these changes and close the editor with `Ctrl+x`.
 Reboot the Pi 5 for the changes to be effected.

-With the PCIe connector enabled and the Pi 5 set to boot from an NVMe first, the main left to do is to boot the Raspberry Pi 5 from the NVMe SSD.
+With the PCIe connector enabled and the Pi 5 set to boot from an NVMe first, the main thing left to do is to boot the Raspberry Pi 5 from the NVMe SSD.
 We'll carry out the following steps to achieve this:

 - Shutdown the Raspberry Pi 5, unplug the MicroSD card and power cable,